-In 1936, Adolf Hitler used the Summer Olympics held in Berlin and the Winter Olympics held in Garmisch-Partenkirchen to promote Nazi ideology.
+In 1936, Adolf Hitler used the Summer Olympics held in Berlin, and the Winter Olympics held in Garmisch-Partenkirchen, to promote the Nazi ideology of Aryan superiority, while secretly preparing for war.

 In 1969, the Football War between El Salvador and Honduras was sparked by rioting at World Cup qualifiers.